Substance Abuse Block Grant Reports

 Statewide Needs and Assessment Planning Report

-The Department of Health Care Services (DHCS) Statewide Needs Assessment Planning (SNAP) report is an informative biannual needs assessment on substance use disorder services in California.
-The report is required of all single state agencies receiving federal Substance Abuse Block Grant (SABG) funds.
-DHCS thanks you for your comments on the draft SNAP Report during the comment period.
+The Statewide Needs Assessment and Planning (SNAP) report is a biennial needs assessment on substance use disorder (SUD) services in California, and is required of all single state agencies receiving federal Substance Abuse Block Grant (SABG) funds.

 Substance Abuse Block Grant Application and Plan